 How has your position at the Scalabrini Centre helped you grow on a professional level?

 Professionally I love working in an environment which is so welcoming and caring.
 A good deed a day does go a long way.
 I have been allowed to create and be responsible for many projects, which really has allowed me to grow as a person.
 Corporate rules and norms and values don’t apply here (which I love) and receiving a hug or a compliment about the work that you do, means so much more in this context.

 Planning big communication projects and then seeing them come to realization.
 Some days, a perfect day on the job is me writing a piece and taking pictures for any of the Scalabrini programmes, because the feedback is always positive and rewarding.

 What are some of your most memorable moments working with the Communications Team?

 On my first day here Lotte gave me a hug; I was not expecting that at all and it was by far the nicest welcome I have ever had.
 Also, for the Outreach Series, with the Welfare Team, I went out to interview a lady who was staying near Belleville in a camp.
 It impacted me much more than I would have ever imagined and it gave me a better understanding how much of an impact you can have on an individual’s life – by simply being prepared to make a difference.

 Would you recommend friends back home to volunteer at the Scalabrini Centre and why?

 Yes definitely.
-Rather than spending time on applying for internships at the UN or Amnesty or the Red Cross, I would say go and do your internship at Scalabrini where you make an actual impact.
 The team is big enough for you to learn many new things and it will also allow you to work in a challenging and culturally diverse work environment.

 Did you experience any culture shock as an intern integrating into the Scalabrini Centre yourself?